-This area of Yonge Street includes popular spots like: Sign of the Skier, Sporting Life, the GAP, Club Monaco, Starbucks, Second Cup, Hugo Boss, the Puma flagship store, Grazie restaurant, North 44 restaurant, CIBO wine bar, and more.
+This area of Yonge Street includes popular spots like Sign of the Skier, Sporting Life, the GAP, Club Monaco, Starbucks, Second Cup, Hugo Boss, the Puma flagship store, Grazie restaurant, North 44 restaurant, CIBO wine bar, and more.
 Looking for more local mom-and-pop shops!?
-There’s those too…you just need to look…and each of those places has been there for many years, so you know the going’s good.
+There are those too…you just need to look…and each of those places has been there for many years, so you know the going’s good.

 If you’re looking for a place to grow some roots and can afford to settle down in North Toronto, we recommend taking a look.